 - Candidates eligible for selection to this chapter must be members of the sophomore, junior, or senior class.

-- To be eligible for selection for membership in this chapter, the candidate must have been enrolled for a period equivalent to one year at GRACE Christian School.
+- To be eligible for selection for membership in this chapter, the candidate must have been enrolled for a period equivalent to one school year at GRACE Christian School.

 - Candidates eligible for election to the chapter shall have a weighted minimum cumulative grade point average of 3.7.